-§ 280-71.
+§ 280-71.§ 280-66.
 Nonconforming Buildings

 - A. Nonconforming buildings with conforming uses.
 Nothing in Article V shall be deemed to prevent the alteration or enlargement of a nonconforming building containing a conforming use, provided that such action does not create any new nonconformance or increase the degree of nonconformity with regard to the regulations pertaining to such building. - B. Nonconforming buildings with nonconforming uses.
 A nonconforming building containing a nonconforming use which has been damaged by fire or other causes to the extent of more than 50% of its fair value shall not be repaired or rebuilt unless the use of such building is changed to a conforming use.
 A nonconforming building containing a nonconforming use shall not be enlarged or structurally altered or moved except as set forth below unless the use of such building is changed to a conforming use: - (1) Nothing in Article V shall be deemed to prevent the alteration or enlargement of a nonconforming or conforming nonresidential building with a nonconforming nonresidential use, or to prevent the construction of an addition to existing buildings or additional building on the lot, so long as said increase in size of the buildings created by enlargement of the existing buildings or buildings or by the construction of a new and separate building does not result in an increase in the overall building footprint(s) of more than 15%, except that said increase shall not exceed the applicable maximum lot coverage.
-In addition, all other setback and area requirements shall apply. - (2) Nothing in Article V shall be deemed to prevent the alteration or enlargement of a nonconforming or conforming nonresidential building with a nonconforming use, or to prevent the construction of an addition to existing building(s) or additional building on the lot, so long as said increase in size of the building(s) created by enlargement of the existing buildings or buildings or by the construction of a new and separate building does not result in an increase in the overall building footprint(s) of more than 30%, except that said increase shall not exceed the applicable maximum lot coverage, and all other setback and area requirements shall apply, provided that the following site remediation measures, in full or in part, as shall be determined by the Planning Board within its sole discretion, are included as an essential element of the aforesaid expansion: - (a) Substantial enhancement of the overall site landscaping and/or natural vegetation. - (b) Employment of best visual practices by upgrades to existing building facades, design of new buildings, and/or the additions to existing buildings which accurately or more accurately depict the historic and/or existing rural character of the immediate and nearby neighborhood(s).
+In addition, all other setback and area requirements shall apply. - (2) Nothing in Article V shall be deemed to prevent the alteration or enlargement of a nonconforming or conforming nonresidential building with a nonconforming use, or to prevent the construction of an addition to existing building(s) or additional building on the lot, so long as said increase in size of the building(s) created by enlargement of the existing buildings or buildings or by the construction of a new and separate building does not result in an increase in the overall building footprint(s) of more than 30%, except that said increase shall not exceed the applicable maximum lot coverage, and all other setback and area requirements shall apply, provided that the following site remediation measures, in full or in part, as shall be determined by the Planning Board within its sole discretion, are included as an essential element of the aforesaid expansion:

+- (a) Substantial enhancement of the overall site landscaping and/or natural vegetation. - (b) Employment of best visual practices by upgrades to existing building facades, design of new buildings, and/or the additions to existing buildings which accurately or more accurately depict the historic and/or existing rural character of the immediate and nearby neighborhood(s).

-§ 280-72.
+§ 280-72.§ 280-67.
 Nonconforming Lots

 - A. Applicability.
 This section provides minimum standards for granting of a building permit for the principal buildings of lots which are: - (1) Recognized by the Town under this Code; - (2) Are nonconforming; and - (3) Have not merged pursuant to this Code. - B. Lot standards.
-Nonconforming lots shall be required to meet the standards of Table 280-72-1: Nonconforming Lot Standards. - (1) The following standards shall not apply to nonconforming lots created by the Planning Board as part of a clustered subdivision approval.
+Nonconforming lots shall be required to meet the standards of Table 280-67-1: Nonconforming Lot Standards Table 280-7267-1: Nonconforming Lot Standards. - (1) The following standards shall not apply to nonconforming lots created by the Planning Board as part of a clustered subdivision approval.
 In such cases, the lot standards shall be set by the Planning Board.
+In the absence of lot standards on the filed subdivision map, the standards listed in the table of Nonconforming Lot Standards apply,

-Table 280-72-1: Nonconforming Lot Standards
+Table 280-67-1: Nonconforming Lot Standards